filipef101/mernn-todo-frontend/README.md

 ## Creating a Build

 - Optimize the assets for speed - `npx expo-optimize` (formerly `expo optimize`)
-- Bundle the project for production - `expo build:web`
+- Bundle the project for production - `npx expo build:web`
   - Creates a production ready static bundle in the `web-build/` directory.
 Don't edit this folder directly.
   - Uses Webpack to [optimize the project.][webpack-optimize]
   - If you make any changes to your project, you'll need to re-build for production.